dotswg/dots-architecture/draft-ietf-dots-architecture.md

 the alert to a mitigation request automatically.

-In a variation of the above scenario, the operator may have preconfigured on the DOTS client mitigation request for various resources in the operator's domain.
+In a variation of the above scenario, the operator may have preconfigured on the DOTS client mitigation requests for various resources in the operator's domain.
-When notified of an attack, the DOTS client operator manually instructs the DOTS client to send the preconfigured mitigation request for the resources under attack.
+When notified of an attack, the DOTS client operator manually instructs the DOTS client to send the relevant preconfigured mitigation request for the resources under attack.

 A further variant involves recursive signaling, as described in